Empowering Student Voices: Young Ambassadors Champion Inclusive Education for All

 In our continued commitment to ensuring quality and inclusive education for every child, we’ve taken our advocacy to a new level by empowering the next generation to lead the conversation.

-In partnership with The Gambia Teachers Union, we recently convened the Foundation’s Young Ambassadors for a vibrant day of engagement dedicated to promoting the right to education for all.
-The event brought together passionate students from selected senior secondary schools across Region One, including St. John’s School for the Deaf, to explore what it truly means to make education inclusive, equitable, and accessible to every learner.
+In partnership with The Gambia Teachers’ Union, we recently convened The Foundation’s Young Ambassadors for a vibrant day of engagement dedicated to promoting the right to education for all.
+The event brought together passionate students from selected senior secondary schools across Region 1, including St. John’s School for the Deaf, to explore what it truly means to make education inclusive, equitable, and accessible to every learner.

 Young Voices Leading the Way